Emergency contraception: United States

 After Roe v.
 Wade and Doe v.
-Bolton resulted in the U.S. Supreme Court's 1973 ruling to legalize abortion, both Federal and State laws were created in order to allow medical professionals and institutions the right to deny reproductive health services without financial, professional, or legal penalty.
+Bolton resulted in the U.S. Supreme Court's 1973 ruling to legalize abortion, both Federal and State laws were created to allow medical professionals and institutions the right to deny reproductive health services without financial, professional, or legal penalty.
 Roe v.
 Wade caused a historical survey to be conducted and concluded that right to privacy cases such as Griswold v.
 Connecticut allowed women to have parental control over childrearing, including the use of contraception for reproductive autonomy.
 After this, women became more informed about contraceptives and began requesting them more often.

 Almost all 50 states have implemented policies on sterilization, contraceptives, and abortion services.
 Since the late 1990s, due to rights given by specific policies, the dispensation of emergency contraceptives on issues of religious and moral objections of providing care has extended from doctors, nurses, and hospitals to pharmacies and individual pharmacists.
 Furthermore, many states have insurance policies that cover contraceptives alongside all other prescription drugs, but may have exemptions for employers or private insurers on religious grounds.
 Different state legislatures have taken different routes in broadening access to emergency contraceptives.
 In some states, if a woman has been sexually assaulted, it is mandatory to provide her access to EC.
 In other states, women have been allowed various amounts of access, including the ability to access EC without a prescription from a physician, creation of policies limiting the ability of pharmacists to deny EC on religious and moral grounds, and creation of policies discouraging pharmacists from denying to fill contraceptive prescriptions.
 One state even requires all pharmacies to stock and fill every method of contraception.
 However, other states have restricted access of emergency contraception from state Medicaid family planning eligibility expansions or contraceptive coverage mandates, or by allowing the refusal of providing contraceptive services by healthcare professionals.